 Time now for the conclusion of this chronicle.
-The sundial moves forward yet another year, to May of 2009, and, you guessed it, we’re chilling again at the Horseshoe Bay Ferry Terminal.
-It’s way too early to be drinking anything but coffee, but it’s another bluebird day, and this time we’re going to find that tree, right?
-The Simpsons imitations are flowing freely, and I’m doing my best Troy McClure ( credit here to The Simpsons, all rights reserved, and the late great Phil Hartman )…
+The sundial had moved forward yet another year.
+It was now May of 2009, and no doubt you’ve guessed by now that we were once again chilling at the Horseshoe Bay Ferry Terminal.
+It was way too early to be drinking anything but coffee, but it was another bluebird day, and this time we were going to find that tree, right?
+The Simpsons imitations were flowing freely, and I was doing my best Troy McClure ( credit here to The Simpsons, all rights reserved, and the late, great Phil Hartman )…

 ” Hi, we’re tree hunters Mick and Chris, you may remember us from such failed Red Creek Fir expeditions as last year, and the year before that.
 Will we be third time lucky? ”

 This time, though, at least as far as I was concerned, it was going to work out just fine.
 I had contacted my friend and fellow hiker Scott, who lives in Victoria, and had been to see the tree before, in 2005.
 The plan was to pick him up along the way and head out to Port Renfrew on Highway 14.
 Morning sunshine provided some fine views on the boat ride to Nanaimo.

 It was smooth sailing to Nanaimo, and trouble free driving to Victoria, where we met Scott.
 He’s what you’d call a true Vancouver Islander, in that he loves the lifestyle there and sees little need to venture to the mainland very often.
 I can’t say as I blame him, as I certainly enjoy my time there too!
 (Edit: I know live on Vancouver Island!)Much of the drive was spent catching up and discussing prospective climbs in remote regions of “The Island”, especially the isolated northern ranges, which I’ve not visited at all.